shadowmoose/switchboard.js/README.md

     peer.on('data', (data: any) => console.log('Received from host:', data));
 })

-localStorage.setItem('secretSeed', c.secretSeed); // Store this identity for use later on reload.
+localStorage['secretSeed'] = c.secretSeed; // Store this identity for use later on reload.
 // The browser will now reuse the same identity whenever it reloads!
 ```
 You can see the code is pretty much the same either way, thanks to the simple API.